aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Sets the memory usage option for this cells.
-[MemorySetting](../../com.aspose.cells/memorysetting).
+See [MemorySetting](../../com.aspose.cells/memorysetting).

 **Parameters:**
 | Parameter | Type | Description |